PatrickPIGNOL/L-PBot/README.md

 [/](https://l-pbot.glitch.me/) An activity page to know if bot is available.

+[/reconnaissance](https://l-pbot.glitch.me/reconnaissance) A page that show members's graceness classment.

-[/points](https://l-pbot.glitch.me/points) A page that show members's classment.
+[/participation](https://l-pbot.glitch.me/participation) A page that show members's participation classment.

 ## Made by [Glitch](https://glitch.com/)